THE NEIGHBORHOOD

 Charlottenburg is not a neighborhood that needs to reinvent itself.
 Over generations, a way of life has taken root here that combines worldliness with composure.
 Savignyplatz, with its antiquarian bookshops, independent stores, and sidewalk cafes, is the quiet center of the neighborhood — a place where encounters happen naturally, not by appointment.
 Kantstrasse, arguably Berlin's most diverse restaurant mile, offers everything from authentic Peking duck to family-run Italian trattorias — the hallmark of a truly cosmopolitan community.
 Around Gervinusstrasse, daily life unfolds within walking distance.
 Fashion boutiques, interior design shops, delicatessens, wine merchants, and everyday essentials are all just minutes from your door.
 Living in Charlottenburg means never having to go far — and always discovering something new.

-Culture & the Arts
+Culture & Stage

 Green Spaces